bratislava/bratiska-cli/src/README.md

 }
 ```

-### Enviroment variables for kustomize
+### Environment variables for kustomize

 You can extend `config.json` with custom environment variables for kustomize attributes.
-For example you can define some
+For example, you can define
+some
-settings in kustomize which needs to be dynamic like:
+settings in kustomize, which needs to be dynamic like:

 ```yml
 apiVersion: apps/v1